-The National Air and Space Museum holds the most comprehensive collection of aeronautical and space-related art in the world.
+The National Air and Space Museum holds one of the most comprehensive collections of aeronautical and space-related art in the world.

 There are approximately 7,000 works in the collection with pieces by notable artists including: